Djokovic complains of 'hole' on Centre Court

-LONDON Second seed Novak Djokovic complained of a "hole" on Centre Court at Wimbledon after beating Adrian Mannarino in his delayed fourth-round match on Tuesday.
+LONDON (Reuters) - Second seed Novak Djokovic complained of a "hole" on Centre Court at Wimbledon after beating Adrian Mannarino in his delayed fourth-round match on Tuesday.

 Djokovic highlighted a problem with the surface to the chair umpire late in his three-set win.